fsautoproc

 Populates a single command struct by parsing the fields of the provided cJSON object.

-struct lcmdset_s ** lcmdparse (const char *fp)
+lcmdset_set * lcmdparse (const char *fp)

-Prses the provided file path and populates an array of command sets.
+Parses the provided file path and populates an array of command sets.
 The file must be a valid JSON file containing an array of objects.
 Each object must contain the following keys:

 Checks if the provided filepath matches any of the compiled regex patterns in the provided array.

-bool lcmdmatchany (struct lcmdset_s **cs, const char *fp)
+bool lcmdmatchany (lcmdset_set *cs, const char *fp)

 Checks if the provided file path matches any of the file patterns in the command set.